 This is a smart lighting system that you need a bridge for, but you don't necessarily have to use the Innr Bridge if you don't want to – the bridges for Philips Hue and Samsung SmartThings use the same kind of technology, so you can use them instead if that's more convenient.

-You can pick from spot lights, standard bulbs, filament bulbs, candle bulbs, LED lights and more, both coloured and light (though there are no bayonet fitting options, just E14, E27 and GU 10 types).
+You can pick from spot lights, light strips, standard bulbs, filament bulbs, candle bulbs, LED lights and more, both coloured and white (though there are no bayonet fitting options, just E14, E27 and GU 10 types).
 Read our Innr Flex Light lightstrip review (opens in new tab) for more about that option.

 While Innr might not topple Philips Hue or Lifx any time soon, and the app is a bit rough around the edges, we're impressed with the size of the range here, and the affordability of the prices, especially if you have Philips Hue already and want a lower-cost way to expand.

 You might not have heard of them, but Osram is one of the leading manufacturers in the lighting industry – and they have been known to do the backdrops for Eurovision, so there you go.
 If you've ever thought your home could use a bit more Eurovision glitz and glamour, then you know where to come.